Just wanted you to letchu know that this creamy, delicious Greek yogurt cheesecake is sponsored by my friends over at Challenge Dairy!

 So, all you have to do is go to this Pinterest board and pleaseeee PIN AWAY!
 Each time you pin a recipe from Challenge’s specific board, they will donate a meal to UNICEF for a child in need.

-A cheesecake that tastes AMAZE and does AMAZE?
+A healthy Greek yogurt cheesecake that tastes AMAZE and does AMAZE?
 Like I said, “Generally winning at life.”

 In other, probably unsurprising since I had also never eaten paleo sweet potato casserole in the slow cooker or healthy vegan green bean casserole, news: this is the first time I’ve had a snickerdoodle.